Mentorship

 - Mentoring evaluation

-Once your program is complete, you may claim credit by submitting an online application with the above documents on the MCLE Online System.
+Once the mentoring plan is complete, licensed legal professionals may claim credit by submitting an online application with the above documents on the MCLE Online System at https://mcle.wsba.org/.

 Pro Bono Legal Service